About the Program

 May 16, 2019: Sampling activities will be conducted at the White Building, Rock Building, and Oil Pit on June 11-13, 2019.
 Please exercise caution when travelling through South Hollywood Road in Nixon during this time, as samples will be collected at the Oil Pit using big equipment (e.g., excavator).

 February 19, 2020: The Analysis of Brownfield Cleanup Alternatives (ABCA) report for the White Building, Rock Building, and Oil Pit sites has been completed.
 Please click on the Public Record tab for more information.

 OUR ANNUAL NEWSLETTER

 The Pyramid Lake Paiute Tribe's Natural Resources Department's annual newsletter is now available!
-Please click the following buttons to read our newsletter (due to file size limits, the newsletter has been split-up into four parts):
+Please click the following buttons to read our newsletter (due to file size limits, the newsletter has been split-up into sections):